nottoday22/test_task/Readme.md

 Ok, we have maven and we can try to start out tests.

-To run tests i prefer to use "profiles", there are 5 suites that u can run:
+To run tests i prefer to use "profiles", there are 5 id profiles which will start tests:
-1. all_tests
+1. DeleteRequests
-2. delete_requests
+2. PutRequests
-3. get_requests
+3. PostRequests
-4. post_requests
+4. GetRequests
-5. put_requests
+5. AllTests

 If you want to run them you should just write:

+mvn test -P DeleteRequests
+mvn test -P PostRequests
+mvn test -P PutRequests
+mvn test -P GetRequests
-mvn test -P Delete_requests   (for example)
+mvn test -P AllTests

 That's all, thank you.